Anolis barbatus

 Like other anoles, these stealthy creatures also have toe pads much like those found in geckos.
-This allows them to jump run or hide on just about any surface.
-Studies have found that Anolis barbatus lizards spend a majority of their time stationary.
-They typically only move to feed, escape predators and display to other lizards for mating.
-Although generally slow-moving like chameleons to hide from the eyes of predators, western bearded anoles can be very quick creatures when it comes to feeding and running from predators if spotted.
+This allows them to jump, run, or hide on just about any surface.
+Studies have found that Anolis barbatus spends a majority of its time stationary.
+These anoles typically only move to feed, escape predators and display to other lizards for mating.
+Although generally slow-moving to hide from the eyes of predators, western bearded anoles can be very quick creatures when it comes to feeding and running from predators.